-• Savings Factor, in MWh per fireplace, is the value from Table E9.1 corresponding to the type of building construction and the BCA Climate Zone of the Site.
+- Electricity Savings Factor and Gas Savings Factor, in MWh per fireplace, are the values from Tables E9.1 and E9.2 corresponding to the type of building construction and the BCA Climate Zone of the Site. - Implementation of the Activity allows both Electricity and Gas Savings Factors to be applied, regardless of fuel used for heating or cooling at the premises.

-Table E9.1 - Savings Factor (MWh per fireplace modified)
+Table E9.1 - Electricity Savings Factor (MWh per fireplace modified)

-Climate zone BCA Climate BCA Climate BCA Climate BCA Climate Zones 2 and 3 Zones 4 Zones 5 and 6 Zones 7 and 8 MWh per fireplace 1.4 2.4 1.3 2.5
+Climate zone BCA Climate Zones 2 and 3 BCA Climate Zones 4 BCA Climate Zones 5 and 6 BCA Climate Zones 7 and 8 MWh per fireplace 1.4 2.4 1.3 2.5